 New beginnings at The Workhouse - Past, Present and Future

 It is 22 years since The Workhouse came into the care of the National Trust and 20 since the acquisition of Firbeck Infirmary.
-This April you will see some exciting changes when you visit.
+In 2019 you will see some exciting changes when you visit.

 Events, activities and arts programmes are also planned to engage our wide audience of visitors as well as encourage discussion around poverty and social health care provision in the past, present and future.

-Join us on 23 April and experience the new layout at The Workhouse and the previously unexplored Firbeck Infirmary.
+Join us in 2019 and experience the new layout at The Workhouse.
 Share your own experiences and get involved in today’s debates around poverty and welfare.